 | Professional waterproofing assessment (flat roof) | S$200–400 | Written report with recommendations; essential before solar on any flat roof >5 years old |

-| Tile roof inspection and minor remediation | S$400–1,200 | Ridge repointing, up to 10 tile replacements, valley clearing |
+| Tile roof inspection and minor remediation (ridge, cracked tiles) | S$400–1,200 | Includes ridge repointing, up to 10 tile replacements, valley clearing |

-| Flat roof: acrylic/elastomeric re-coat (60–120 sqm) | S$800–2,500 | Re-coat over existing sound membrane; 5–8 year lifespan |
+| Flat roof: acrylic/elastomeric re-coat (60–120 sqm) | S$800–2,500 | Re-coat over existing sound membrane; 5–8 year effective lifespan |

-| Flat roof: polyurethane full re-membrane (60–120 sqm) | S$1,500–4,500 | Full screed prep + primer + 2 PU coats + UV topcoat; 8–12 year lifespan |
+| Flat roof: polyurethane full re-membrane (60–120 sqm) | S$1,500–4,500 | Full screed preparation + primer + 2 PU coats + UV topcoat; 8–12 year lifespan |

-| Flat roof: bituminous sheet membrane (60–120 sqm) | S$2,500–6,000 | 12–20 year lifespan; specialist applicator required |
+| Flat roof: bituminous sheet membrane (60–120 sqm) | S$2,500–6,000 | Longer lifespan (12–20 years); higher upfront cost; specialist applicator required |

-| Flat roof: TPO/PVC sheet membrane (60–120 sqm) | S$4,000–9,000 | Premium 20–25 year system; ideal for matching 25-year solar lifetime |
+| Flat roof: TPO/PVC sheet membrane (60–120 sqm) | S$4,000–9,000 | Premium 20–25 year system; ideal for 25-year solar lifetime matching |

-| Metal roof: lap sealant replacement + fastener inspection | S$300–800 | Recommended every 10–12 years; prevents capillary ingress at sheet laps |
+| Metal roof: lap sealant replacement + fastener inspection | S$300–800 | Prevents capillary ingress at sheet laps; recommended every 10–12 years |

-| Post-solar: lift, re-membrane, remount (flat roof, 10 panels) | S$5,000–12,000 | The avoidable cost — exactly why pre-solar waterproofing is the right call |
+| Post-solar: lift, re-membrane, remount (flat roof, 10 panels) | S$5,000–12,000 | Why pre-solar waterproofing is always the right call |

-Roof-by-Roof Summary: Sunollo's Approach
+Roof-by-Roof Summary: Sunollo's Waterproofing Approach

 - Standing Seam Metal → Seam clamp mounting.
 Zero penetration.
 Inspection only; waterproofing remediation rarely required.
 Pairs with Abundance Pro for GCB and premium home configurations.